 - Winning Ratio

-The winning ratio refers to the number of winning trades, divided by the total number of trades.
-For example, if you made 50 trades in one year and made money on 30 of them, then your winning ratio is 60%.
-Sometimes, the winning ratio is called the ‘hit rate.’
+The winning ratio is the number of winning trades divided by the total number of trades.
+For example, if you made 50 trades in one year and profited from 30 of them, your winning ratio would be 60%.
+This is sometimes referred to as the "hit rate."

 - Relative Size of Profits and Losses

-You can easily calculate the relative size of your profits and losses by taking the average size of your winning trades and comparing it with the average size of your losing trades.
+You can calculate the relative size of your profits and losses by comparing the average profit from winning trades with the average loss from losing trades.

 - Trading Cost

-- The insufficient market liquidity and the slippage on order execution
+Market liquidity and potential slippage on order execution

 - The Opportunity Factor (Trading Frequency)